Back to Reference

 Long-term value assessment

-The long-term value of an ATS comes from better hires, faster processes, and a more professional candidate experience, which can enhance your employer brand.
+The long-term value of an ATS comes from better hires—with some platforms reporting a 20% improved quality of hires for customers—as well as faster processes and a more professional candidate experience that can enhance your employer brand.

 Best applicant tracking systems: decision framework